Lodestar

 Portugal — Cost of living

 What it really costs to live in Portugal.
-A €2,000 basket, rents from Lisbon to Guimarães, utilities, groceries, transit, private healthcare.
+A line-item Lisbon family basket, rents from Lisbon to Guimarães, utilities, groceries, transit, private healthcare.
 Q2 2026 figures.

-What sits inside €2,000
+What sits inside the Lisbon family basket

-Three large items sit outside the basket: a private nursery or international school, a car loan or lease, and holidays.
-Each can double the headline on its own.
-Full private schooling for two children in Lisbon with extracurriculars runs €1,500-3,500 per month; a household car adds €350-550 per month (see the Transport chapter); holidays are their own line.
+Three items sit outside the basket by construction: childcare and school, a car, and holidays.
+This basket models one child in full-time daycare at € 555/mo, a single per-child price rather than an observed per-age fee schedule; full private schooling for two children in Lisbon with extracurriculars runs far beyond that, at €1,500-3,500 per month.
+A household car adds €350-550 per month (see the Transport chapter); holidays are their own line.

 Rent: the main pressure on the budget